Jones Boulevard

 Jones Boulevard is a section line arterial that runs north and south through the Las Vegas Valley.
 A 4.088 mi portion of the road is designated State Route 596 (SR 596).

 Jones Boulevard description

 Jones Boulevard begins at the intersection of West Erie Ave as the continuation of Star Hills Avenue.
-It continues north from there towards Blue Diamond Road (SR 160) where the road ends.
-Jones Boulevard resumes on the north side of Blue Diamond, continuing north across the Las Vegas Valley to Rancho Drive, where Jones Boulevard ends as the roadway turns east to continue as Alexander Road.
+It continues north from there towards Blue Diamond Road (SR 160) where Jones Boulevard continues across the Las Vegas Valley to Rancho Drive, where Jones Boulevard ends as the roadway turns east to continue as Alexander Road.
 Jones Boulevard resumes again just north of here, at another intersection of Rancho Drive and Alexander Road, and continues northward until reaching its final terminus just north of its intersection with Jalisco Avenue.